 NOTE: I cannot emphasize enough how important it is to be informed of the risks and challenges on this hike.
-I recommend saving this webpage via your phone’s web browser if you want to access it while on the circuit where you won’t have internet reception.
+I recommend saving this webpage via your phone’s web browser if you want to access it while on the circuit.
 If you want to read my personal recap of the hike, you can read my post here.

 What is the Huemul Circuit?

 The Huemul Circuit is quite possibly the best hike in Patagonia, and in my opinion easily one of the top 5 hikes in the world.
 It is extremely challenging since half the trail is unmarked and you have to rent equipment to cross two Tyrolia ziplines over rivers (with the option to ford both rivers with good hiking sandals).

 It is a 3-4 day trek near El Chalten, Argentina, best done from December – March (Oct – April generally); it runs about 40 miles / 65 km, requiring a free permit.

 Given its unpredictable weather and technical nature, it’s rarely trafficked, seeing anywhere from 0-10 parties on the trail at a time.
 This makes it a particularly unique experience and arguably Patagonia’s best hidden gem.
 This short video summarizes the trek very well.